gustavlau/nba-player-height-and-autocomplete-api/README.md

 # nba-player-api
-App that provides a visual representation of how the user would look standing next to an NBA player.
-Features an autocomplete using regex for player names that takes data from an NBA api.
+App that provides a visual representation of an NBA player's height via svg animation and also containes extra info on the player.

-## To-do/Improvements:
+## Features

-* Clean up UI
-* Implement user submitted height and visual representation.
+* Using the NBA api for player stats and IDs to use towards their generated player headshot and action shot.
+* Autofill function from scratch that filters through json file via regex to provide player names as user types.
+* More regex to colour and bold characters that are currently matching to a player's name.
+Built to ignore uppper and lower case specificities.
+* Implements Materializes tootip to allow player headshots to appear on hover but is not pre-loaded to improve performance.
+* Uses Materialize modal to provide more player info when user clicks.